Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    addresses.
 4. The system must not have any single points of failure, other than those in the web PKI as it exists today.
-5. Clients must be able to connect to a server without having immediate connectivity to third-party services.
+5. User Agents must be able to connect to a server without having immediate connectivity to third-party services.
-6. The domain names and/or IP addresses of websites visited by a client must not be leaked, other than how they are in the web PKI as it exists today.
+6. The domain names and/or IP addresses of websites visited by a User Agent must not be leaked, other than how they are in the web PKI as it exists today.
-7. The system must be reasonable for non-browser user agents to deploy.
+7. The system must be reasonable for non-browser User Agents to deploy.
 8. The system must have a reasonable path to scale indefinitely.

 These requirements and their main consequences are discussed in more detail in